citelao/Spotify-for-Alfred/README.md

 - **vdesabou** and I trade ideas a ton
 - **PHPfunk** and his PHP Alfred workflow inspired much of `OhAlfred`
 - **David Ferguson** helped with some iffy Alfred glitches
+- a slightly modified version of [Entypo](http://www.entypo.com/) icon font face for icons.
 - and many other people mentioned in the code.

 Thanks to everyone who helped, and thanks to everyone who uses my work!